 Thank you so much for taking the time to write review!
 We’re so glad to hear you’re having a good experience living at our community.
 Feel free to drop by the leasing office if you need anything, or just want to say hi!

 The other way to combat negative reviews is by getting your new residents to leave positive reviews.
 Simply send them an email upon move-in with links to where you want them to leave the review.
 In other words, make it easy for them.
 Considering they just made a major financial decision to lease with you, your chances are good at getting a review.

 But what MORE can be done to boost your apartment community’s online reputation?

 What if we flipped this whole thing upside down and looked at it from a completely different perspective?

-If simply managing reviews on other third party websites is all you need, then great, but if you are looking to take more control of your online reputation, then this strategy is a new approach that can help you do just that.
+If simply managing reviews on other third-party websites is all you need, then great.
+But if you are looking to take more control of your online reputation, then the strategy we’ve uncovered here is a new approach that can help you do just that.